Hepatology Fellowship Program

 Conferences and Clinics:

-• In-patient and consult service: Trainees will be responsible for and manage patients admitted to the Hepatology in-patient unit at the University Hospital under supervision of hepatology attending.
+• In-patient and consult service: Trainees will be responsible for the management of patients admitted to the Hepatology Service at University Hospital, under the supervision of hepatology attending.

-• Liver Transplant Continuity Clinic: These clinics provide continuity of care from pre-transplant valuation to immediate and long term post-transplant care of patients.
+• Liver Transplant Continuity Clinic: These clinics provide continuity of care from pre-transplant evaluation to immediate and long term post-transplant management.

-• General Hepatology Clinic: Provide care to patients with a wide variety of liver diseases at a tertiary level.
+• General Hepatology Clinic: Provides care to patients with a wide variety of liver diseases at a tertiary level.

-• Hepatology-hepatobiliary Histology Conference: At this conference liver biopsies and other surgical specimens are reviewed by hepatopatholgist with trainees and faculty being in attendance.
-Provides learning experience for histology of diverse liver diseases, graft rejection, hepatocellular and biliary carcinoma etc.
+• Hepatology-hepatobiliary Histology Conference: At this conference, liver biopsies and other surgical specimens are reviewed by the hepato-patholgist, providing trainees with expertise in recognizing the histology of diverse liver diseases, allograft rejection, as well as hepatocellular and biliary carcinoma.

-• Multi-disciplinary Transplant conference: Potential candidates for liver transplant are presented by different members of the transplant selection committee followed by discussion and decision for future management and follow-up plan.
+• Multi-disciplinary Transplant conference: Potential candidates for liver transplantion are presented to the transplant selection committee, allowing formulation of a treatment plan.

 • Hepatology Didactic and key Topic Discussions: These conferences are held once a week with the objective of keeping fellows updated on recent developments in Hepatology.